How Much Does It Cost to Live In Serbia?

 People in Serbia are generally not satisfied with their salaries, and the dissatisfaction is almost palpable among the people.

-Although the minimum wage is 318$ – that only applies for the state jobs, and the fact still remains that many, many people work for much less.
+Although the minimum wage is 490.2$ – that only applies to state jobs, and the fact still remains that many, many people work for much less.

 With a minimum wage of 300$, people can only buy basic things in Serbia without the option of saving up or spending on pleasure or travel.